0xadri/notes-js/_reactjs_03_states-n-effects.md

 # Effect Hook [Best Practice]

+Effect hooks ALWAYS run AFTER a component renders.

 One effect hook per process i.e. one API call per effect.
-Do not use a single Effect to synchronize several independent processes i.e. two API fetch calls
+NEVER use a single Effect to synchronize several independent processes i.e. two API fetch calls

 Don’t use Effects to orchestrate the data flow of your application.